Monia Sjöström

-Linda Monia Paulette Sjöström (born 21 December 1973, in Ballingslöv) is a Swedish female dansband singer who has sung with Grönwalls, and was one of the bandmembers who in 1991 formed the band, and in 1992 won the Swedish Dansband Championships contest.
-She also participated at Melodifestivalen 1997 with the song "Nu i dag", ending up 11th.
+Linda Monia Paulette Sjöström (born 21 December 1973, in Ballingslöv) is a Swedish female dansband singer who has sung with Grönwalls, and was one of the band members who in 1991 formed the band, and in 1992 won the Swedish Dansband Championships contest.
+She also participated in Melodifestivalen 1997 with the song "Nu i dag", ending up 11th.

-In February 1999, she was appointed "best dansband voice of Sweden" in the "Får jag lov". magazine Some months later, she left Grönwalls to start a country music career with the albums "Monia", recorded in the United States, and "Söderns hjärtas ros"., albums who both entered the Swedish album chart.
+In February 1999, she was appointed "best dansband voice of Sweden" in the "Får jag lov" magazine.
+Some months later, she left Grönwalls to start a country music career with the albums "Monia", recorded in the United States, and "Söderns hjärtas ros".
+Both albums entered the Swedish album chart.

 In mid 2004, she returned to Grönwalls, and in 2006 she was awarded the Guldklaven award in the category "Singer of the year" during the Swedish Dansband Week in Malung.